 Energy - the Best Deal

-For consumers, the most important thing in the transition from coal-fired power to renewables is access to cheap, clean energy when and wherever they need it.
+Our premise is that for consumers, the most important thing in the transition to renewables is access to cheap, clean energy when and wherever they need it.
 And that goes for every consumer.
 Whether a commercial business, an industry, an individual rooftop solar owner, with or without batteries or EVs, or a renter.

-In the 2.0 world of ‘democratising service’, affordability, availability and portability are key factors for consumers.
+In the new, consumer-focused world, affordability, availability and portability are the key factors for electricity services.

-In Australia a really interesting situation has arisen between Ausgrid, the largest distributor of electricity on the East Coast and the Australian Energy Regulator (AER) (with a mandate to ensure that consumers are better off now and into the future, by monitoring the network, the wholesale and retail markets, and setting and ensuring the revenue limits on monopoly electricity providers are adhered to).
-The other protagonists in this current debate are energy consumers, including industry.
+In Australia a really interesting situation has arisen between Ausgrid, the largest distributor of electricity on the East Coast and the Australian Energy Regulator (AER) .
+The AER has a mandate to ensure that consumers are better off now and into the future.
+It does so by monitoring the network, the wholesale and retail markets, and setting and ensuring the revenue limits on monopoly electricity providers are adhered to.
+This debate has also drawn a wide array of other protagonists including industry suppliers, consumer representatives, politicians, and other network advisers.

 Background